stormpath/stormpath-documentation/source/reference.rst

   * - ``referralMode``
     - String
     - ``follow``, ``ignore``
-    - Prevents referral problems for Active Directory servers that are not configured properly for DNS.
+    - Prevents referral problems for Active Directory servers that are not configured properly for DNS. *(Active Directory only)*

   * - ``ignoreReferralIssues``
     - Boolean
     - N/A
     - Referral issues can arise when querying an Active Directory server without proper DNS.
-Setting this as true ignores referral exceptions and allows (potentially partial) results to be returned.
+Setting this as true ignores referral exceptions and allows (potentially partial) results to be returned. *(Active Directory only)*

 For an example JSON see :ref:`below <agent-json-ex>`.